 That’s why you should select those manufacturers that specifically brand their products as gluten-free if you have a gluten intolerance.

-I hope that with all this information you’ll be able to choose the perfect healthy and non-toxic gel nail polish for fantastic manicures with confidence.
+I hope that with all this information you’ll be able to choose the best healthy and non-toxic gel nail polish for fantastic manicures with confidence.